LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

 Finally, we use the \emph{Wasserstein distance}~\cite{vaserstein1969markov,kantorovich1960mathematical,mallows1972note} to quantify the difference between the estimated and measured latency distribution, and we present the results in \cref{fig:wasserstein_distance}.
 This metric represents the minimum ``cost'' of turning one distribution into another.
-We can see from \cref{fig:wasserstein_distance} that the average values on the normalized distributions\footnote{Since the Wasserstein distance is scale-dependent, each pair of distributions is normalized using the same parameters to be between 0 and 1.} range from 0.007 to 0.047 which is considered very accurate in practice~\cite{panaretos2019statistical}.
+We can see from \cref{fig:wasserstein_distance} that the average values on the normalized distributions range from 0.003 to 0.035 which is considered accurate in practice~\cite{panaretos2019statistical}.

-It is evident from \cref{fig:latency-distribution-2} that any change in system conditions could lead to significant variations in latency distributions.
-For instance: 1) Increasing the SR period expands the range of distributions, as packets arriving at the UE side tend to wait longer for the next SR transmission time point; 2) Increasing $k_2$ and $a_1$ raises the minimum latency, as both the gNB and UE may miss multiple TDD periods.
-3) Changing frame structures re-shapes distributions because they control the timing of UL and DL transmissions and filter UEs' traffic at the gNB side.
-Such parameters and configurations, along with their complex interdependencies, collectively influence latency distributions.
-Our model accurately captures all of them, enabling efficient offline analysis of latency behavior across diverse system conditions.